 Judge Daryl Isenhower

-20% of County Court Criminal Cases (A-C of the alphabet); 70% of Small Claims Cases including Replevin; All Collections Court.
+20% of County Court Criminal Cases (A-C of alphabet); 70% of Small Claims Cases including Replevin; All Collections Court; County Election Canvassing Board.

 Judge Daryl Isenhower was born in West Palm Beach, Florida in 1970.
 As a young man he was involved in athletics and the Boy Scouts of America, where he earned the rank of Eagle Scout.
 He was a member of the first graduating class of Palm Beach Lakes High School in 1989.
 He graduated Cum Laude from Florida State University in 1993 with a BS in Accounting.
 Judge Isenhower earned his JD from the Florida State University College of Law in 1996 where he earned Book Awards in Torts and Tax Ethics.